 Today we pray for St. Peter & St. James Hospice, St. Catherine’s Hospice, The Music and Worship Foundation, and all who live in Hatchgate Lane, Hatchgate Close and Wheatsheaf Lane.
 (To see all prayer requests, click on Welcome/Prayers at the top)

-Today we pray for The Church Army, The Bible Society, local youth organisations and all who live in Horsgate Lane.
+Today we pray for The Inter Diocesan West Africa Link (especially the Church in Cameroon), Cuckfield branch of the Royal British Legion, the Sussex Church Bells Restoration Fund and all who live in Chatfield Road and the Brambles.
 (To see all prayer requests, click on Welcome/Prayers at the top)

 Thought for the Month